xzrsgis/NickelMiningMap/README.md

 # Mapping Nickel Mining in Indonesia and the Philippines
+We use a decade of high-resolution (4.77 m) nanosatellite imagery from PlanetScope, provided under Norway’s International Climate and Forest Initiative (NICFI).
+Using a deep-learning-based framework, we characterised the footprint of nickel mining activities and their expansion from 2016 to 2025 in the two largest nickel-producing countries: Indonesia and the Philippines.

 ## Code Explanation
 The code for mapping nickel mining areas across Indonesia and the Philippines using NIFCI High-resolution satellite imagery, including two deep learning models